vladimir-tutin/Plex-Auto-Collections/README.md

 Adding a summary to the collection is possible by either pulling the overview from TMDb or by using a custom entry.
 To use a TMDb entry a TMDb api-key as well as language is required, the default language is set to en.
 Match the following in the configuration file, input only the TMDb collections page's ID.
+Use the actor's page ID on TMBd if you wish to use their biography as the summary.

     Jurassic Park:
         tmdb-list: https://www.themoviedb.org/collection/328